corydonbaylor/quickstart-drafts/louvain/Louvain Community Detection.md

 ### **Dataset Overview**
+P2P Fraud Losses are Skyrocketing.
+In 2023, 8% of banking customers reported being victims of P2P scams, with the average loss being $176.
+In this Quickstart, we will bring the power of graph to snowflake to better understand how money flows in P2P networks.

-The [datasets](https://github.com/corydonbaylor/quickstart-drafts/tree/main/louvain/data) used in this guide represents peer-to-peer (P2P) financial transactions where users transfer money between each other.
+Our [datasets](https://github.com/corydonbaylor/quickstart-drafts/tree/main/louvain/data) represents peer-to-peer (P2P) financial transactions where users transfer money between each other.
 Users may have multiple identifiers, including credit cards, devices, and IP addresses, enhancing the complexity and richness of the data.
 This structure makes it ideal for identifying clusters, influencers, and fraudulent behaviors.

-We primiarly will be working wtih two CSVs, which we will load into Snowflake. `p2p_users.csv` has information about the nodes including an Id, a fraud flag, and other information about the user.
+We primiarly will be working wtih two CSVs, which we will load into Snowflake:

+-  `p2p_users.csv` has information about the nodes including an Id, a fraud flag, and other information about the user.
-`p2p_transactions.csv`  simply has information about the transactions between different users and includes a `transaction_amount`.
+- `p2p_transactions.csv`  simply has information about the transactions between different users and includes a `transaction_amount`.

 ### What you will learn